Performances_Projects

 P E R F O R M A N C E S

-Denmarks Royal Academy of Art, Charlottenborg Castle, Copenhagen, 2010
+Transitstation DE at Denmarks Royal Academy of Fine Art, Charlottenborg Castle, Copenhagen, 2010

 It´s a live experiment between two artists' individual minds, and about the dynamic between us.
 How we spontaneously and uncensored react to the actions of each other.